 Both ARMZ Uranium Holding Co., a uranium producer, and TVEL, which is responsible for refining and manufacturing uranium, have environmental and occupational safety systems in place in all their plants.
 All three uranium mines have ISO 14001 environmental certification.
 The Khiagda mine has also an OHSAS 18001 certified occupational health and safety management system.
 The zirconium material manufacturing plant and the plant responsible for manufacturing uranium oxide pellets and fuel assemblies have ISO 14001 environmental management system certification and OHSAS 18001 occupational health and safety management system certification.

 The spent fuel removed from a nuclear reactor is highly radioactive waste, which is initially stored in a controlled environment at the power plant.
-Loviisa power plant’s spent nuclear fuel will eventually be disposed of in Posiva’s final repository under construction in Olkiluoto in Eurajoki.
+Loviisa power plant’s spent nuclear fuel will eventually be disposed of in Posiva’s final repository in Olkiluoto in Eurajoki.